FaultyPine/Brawlback/README.md

 # Building

-First, make sure to include your SD card contents in `SDCard/Project+`.
-This folder is gitignored (since its really big), so you'll have to provide it yourself
+Firstly, the `pf` folder in p+/pm is way too big for git, so it's gitignored.
+You'll have to provide your own for testing those mods.

 Next, there are some files that have hardcoded paths.
 Look for the comment `(CHANGEME)`.
 Change all the relevant path variables in the `.bat` scripts in this project's root directory.